Within Close Range: Anita

 But Anita’s dexterity

-defied the norms of stretchability
+defies the norms of stretchability

-because Anita added double-jointed
+because Anita adds double-jointed

 to her impressive athletic ability.

-She’d often demonstrate her loose-jointed trait
+She often demonstrates her loose-jointed trait

 by bending her willowy hand the wrong way;